somedatapacket/docs.humio.com/content/installation/aws.md

 The template will create an instance and a data volume and start Humio in single-user mode.

-When the template in done you can click on the output link to log into Humio - give it a few moments to start.
+When the template is done you can click on the output link to log into Humio - give it a few moments to start.

 {{< figure src="/pages/installation/aws/template-output.png" >}}

-Log-in using user: `developer` and password: "instance ID".
+Log-in using the `developer` user and use the EC2 instance ID of node running Humio as password.

 Humio will listen for HTTP traffic on port 8080, but behind a single-user login page.
 You can restrict access based on IP range if